Country Living

 • Smoke from the burning of ditches.

-• Chemical use (mainly fertilizers and herbicides) for growing crops.
+• Chemical use (fertilizers and herbicides) for growing crops.
 Some may be applied by airplane.

 Wildlife and Natural Resources